 🥘Other Lebanese Mahshi Recipes

-Did you enjoy learning how to make vegan stuffed peppers (Lebanese capsicums)?
+Did you enjoy learning how to make stuffed capsicum with rice?
 I would love to hear from you, leave me a comment below and give me a rating.
 This will help me sustain Plant Based Folk.

-- 8 medium - large Bell peppers (Capsicum)
+- 8 medium - large Capsicum (bell peppers)

 - 1 cup Brown lentils drained (if using dry, make sure they are cooked)